SuperThunder/Mbed-OS6-Sanity-Guide/README.md

 JojoS62 has a [GitHub repo with custom targets](https://github.com/JojoS62/custom_targets) for several common third party boards, including the powerful and affordable F411 BlackPill.
 Zoltan Hudak has a custom target specifically [for F411 BlackPill](https://os.mbed.com/users/hudakz/code/BLACKPILL_Custom_Target/).

+# Extra Info: Core-Coupled Memory (CCM)
+See discussion [here](https://github.com/ARMmbed/mbed-os/issues/8220).
+Mbed seems to generally ignore the CCM available for a target.
+Some linker script editing allows you to specify if memory should be placed in the CCM area, which can only be accessed by the CPU (no DMA).
+For example, creating a large buffer to use for a processing algorithm.
+Since the memory is core-coupled, there is meant to be a significant reduction in latency.

 # Example: Basic interactive console application
 TODO